ChemnitzerWebDevs/slides/.github/ISSUE_TEMPLATE.md

 ## Talk description

-Please do not forget to drag & drop a teaser image here and also name frameworks that you promote/use in your talk.
+Please do not forget to drag & drop a teaser image here.
+A teaser image can for example be a graphic that summarizes your presentation or a portrait of you.
+With the upload you confirm that you have the rights to the image.
+You also allow us to use the image to visualize and promote your presentation, for example for Meetup, Facebook and Twitter.

+Please also name frameworks that you promote/use in your talk.

 ## Talk length (in Minutes)